 Using brooches with pin backs would be so much easier!

-If you're a seasoned throw pillow DIYer, which are you - zippers or envelopes?
+If you're a seasoned pillow DIYer, which do you prefer - zippers or envelopes?

-If you've never made a throw pillow, after reading this tutorial, would you attempt to make an envelope pillow?
+If you've never made a throw pillow, would you attempt to make an envelope pillow after reading this tutorial?

 You'll find this project linked to these fabulous link PARTIES.